Participants in Operation Enduring Freedom: United States

 In 2002, there were approximately 7,000 troops in Afghanistan, including United States Army Rangers, troops from the 10th Mountain Division, 187th Infantry Regt.
-"Rakkasans" 101st Airborne Division (Air Assault), 82nd Airborne and US Marines.
-Marines of the 15th Marine Expeditionary Unit and 26th Marine Expeditionary Unit were among the first conventional forces into Afghanistan in support of Operation Enduring Freedom on 25 November 2001.
-The 1-87th IN, 10th Mountain Division deployed elements assisting special forces elements on 25 or 26 Nov at Mazaar Sharif and securing Bagram airfield from British special forces, CIAT work in IED-detection technologies, and general regional intelligence gathering and networking protocols for support teams.
+"Rakkasans" 101st Airborne Division (Air Assault), 82nd Airborne and the United States Marine Corps.
+Marines of the 15th Marine Expeditionary Unit and 26th Marine Expeditionary Unit were among the first forces to begin the United States invasion of Afghanistan in September 2001.
+1st Battalion, 87th Infantry Regiment, 10th Mountain Division deployed elements assisting special forces on 25 or 26 Nov at Mazaar Sharif and securing Bagram airfield from British special forces.
+Counter-IED Analysis Team worked in Improvised Explosive Device-detection technologies, and general regional intelligence gathering and networking protocols for support teams.

 The United States Navy aircraft carrier USS Enterprise with an eight-ship and submarine task group, followed by USS Carl Vinson with nine other ships and submarines, deployed for operations over Afghanistan at different stages to the end of 2002.
 USS Theodore Roosevelt with an 11-ship and submarine task group also deployed.
 Additionally, USS George Washington was deployed from 20 June 2002 until 20 December 2002 in support of Operation Southern Watch, and Operation Enduring Freedom.

-Roughly 150 aircraft were initially deployed for Operation Enduring Freedom, including some two dozen Boeing B-52 bombers and support aircraft.
+Roughly 150 aircraft were initially deployed for the initial bombing waves, including some two dozen Boeing B-52 bombers and support aircraft.

 In 2007, 23,000 American troops were in Afghanistan, in the OEF-A. Other US troops were deployed as part of ISAF.